 • Disrupting the tenant’s right to quiet enjoyment by creating nuisances.

-• Entering your tenant’s unit without notifying them first.
+• Entering the tenant’s unit without notifying them first.

-As a landlord, you must desist from such unsavory actions.
+As a landlord, you must desist from such unsavory actions for the benefit of both parties.
 Regardless of what your tenant has done, remember to always act professionally.

 professional person